SocketCluster/socketcluster-website/docs/getting-started.md

 })();
 ```

 !!
-You can also register `socket.procedure(procedureName)` handlers on a client socket using the same syntax.
+You can also iterate over a `socket.procedure(procedureName)` stream on a client socket using the same syntax.

-### [Client] Invoke RPCs through the socket
+### [Client] Invoke RPCs through a socket

 ```js
 // --- in public/index.html ---